Andres24680/Blackjack-milestone-game/README.md

 ## Game Logic

 ```
+When you press HIT, you get issued a card.
+You can do this as much as you like as long you don't go BUST i.e go over 21.

 Have a win/loss counter on the screen

 Adding buttons to allow user to HIT or STAND